Normally, all events take place on the premises of our bookshop. Exceptions will be explicitly communicated.

 -

-An event by Scheidegger & Spiess and Never Stop Reading, followed by book sales and aperitif.
+An event by Scheidegger & Spiess and Never Stop Reading, followed by a book sale and aperitif.
 Admission is free.
-The presentation will be held in German.
+The presentation will be held partly in German, partly in English.

-An event by Scheidegger & Spiess and Never Stop Reading, followed by book sales and aperitif.
+An event by Scheidegger & Spiess and Never Stop Reading, followed by a book sale and aperitif.
 Admission is free.
-The presentation will be held in German.
+The presentation will be held partly in German, partly in English.

 .